victorvld/Codecasts-Website/Readme.md

 STORY 6

 13) Recreate all the test cases

 14) Find a better solution to the TestSetup, RequestBuilderSpy and UseCaseFactorySpy.

+15) Define properly the strategy pattern for the parser, and the adapter pattern for the adapters.

 STORY 7